Athwale/internet-login-map/README.md

 Website login database capable of drawing a graph of user's presence on the net.

 TODO:
-Generator function for edge coloring
+Watch out for exceptions in GUI